brillout/awesome-react-components/readme.md

 *Let user define an order on a list*

+ - [sortablejs](https://github.com/RubaXa/Sortable) - Sortable &mdash; is a minimalist JavaScript library for reorderable drag-and-drop lists on modern browsers and touch devices.
+No jQuery.
+Supports Meteor, AngularJS, React, Polymer, Knockout and any CSS library, e.g. Bootstrap.
  - [react-anything-sortable](https://github.com/jasonslyvia/react-anything-sortable) - A ReactJS component that can sort any children with touch support and IE8 compatibility.
  - [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc) - &#65039; A set of higher-order components to turn any list into an animated, touch-friendly, sortable list.